 The Hub- Blackpools Young People's Drug Alcohol Service offers 1-1 treatment, support, advice and information for young people, parents, carers and professionals around drug and alcohol misuse.
 As well as 1-1 work with young people, the hub also offers group work for young people who are actively misusing substances to raise their awareness and to offer support.
 Referral is by self-referral or can be made by a family member, friend, or professional.
 There is also a drop in service available every Monday to Friday at Connect on Talbot Road from 1.00 - 4.00pm.
 People with concerns can call in and ask to speak to a hub worker.

 National and local strategies

-- Blackpool Alcohol Strategy (2013-2016) - This strategy is set out in sections that highlight the many areas of our lives touched by alcohol misuse in Blackpool and sets out the action plan for reducing alcohol-related harm.
+Blackpool Alcohol Strategy 2016-2019 highlight the many areas of our lives touched by alcohol misuse in Blackpool and sets out the action plan for reducing alcohol-related harm.

 - NICE guideline [PH7] Alcohol: school-based interventions, (November 2007) provides recommendations that focus on encouraging children not to drink, delaying the age at which they start drinking and reducing the harm it can cause among those who do drink.

 A Framework for Sexual Health Improvement in England highlights the association between alcohol hospital admissions and teenage pregnancy, how alcohol consumption lowers inhibitions regarding risky sexual activity and vulnerability, leads to the increased liklihood of regretted or coerced sex and also increases the risk of sexual aggression and sexual violence.